TheMEMOLab/Bio326-NMBU/Doc/04_GenomicAnnotation.md

 dram.annotation  dram.genome_summaries
 ```
 There are two directories:
-* dram.annotation.dir: It has all the "raw" annotations, gene sequeces, protein preditions of the MAGs
+* dram.annotation.dir: It has all the "raw" annotations, gene sequences, protein preditions of the MAGs
 * dram.genome_summaries.dir: It has the distilled part of the genomes with the sorted metabolic functions.

 Let's check the annotation directory: